 This is why, often times, when interest rate direction is unclear, going with this set of funds can help you hedge any wrong calls on duration.

 In the table we gave earlier, starting from dynamic bond funds, the strategy is primarily duration.
-We will explain those in Part II of this article.
+We explained those in Part II of this article.

 Use of accrual strategy

 Let us now understand how you can use accrual strategy in your portfolio.
 We will look at this from the perspective of time frame of your goal, the return you want and from an income generation perspective.